 The NRP conducts annual studies on the reporting compliance of Form 1040 taxpayers.
 Imbedded in these annual studies is a sample of EITC claimants large enough to estimate the improper payment percentage with plus or minus 2.5 percentage point precision and 90 percent confidence, or approximately 2,600 tax returns.
 This is the data source used to estimate the amount of EITC overclaims and underpayments.
-EITC overclaims are defined as the difference between the EITC amount claimed by the taxpayer on his or her return, as adjusted by the IRS math error processing, and the amount of EITC disallowed by the IRS in processing that should have been allowed, as determined by the NRP examination.
+EITC overclaims are defined as the difference between the EITC amount claimed by the taxpayer on his or her return, as adjusted by the IRS math error processing, and the amount the taxpayer should have claimed, as determined by the NRP examination.
+EITC underpayments are defined as the amount of EITC disallowed by the IRS in processing that should have been allowed, as determined by the NRP examination.
 For tax year 2010, the sum of overclaims and the absolute value of underpayments is estimated to be \$18.6 billion.
 Some of these EITC overclaims are prevented from being paid or are recovered through enforcement activities.
 It is estimated that a total of \$2.2 billion of EITC overclaims were prevented or recovered for tax year 2010.
 These amounts are subtracted from the sum of overclaims and underpayments to obtain a net amount of unrecovered overclaims and underpayments.